minmus-9/lysp/README.md

     (iter 1 n))
 ```

-Consider this repository as a digital pensieve of how trampolines
-and CPS work.
-Hopefully it'll be of interest and help others get CPS.
-Aside from that, as a practical library, this code is a SISOAP.

-If you think of something useful to do with it, please let me know!
+If you think of something *actually useful* to do with a
+lisp-embedded-in-python, please let me know.

 ## Running the Code